 Online Summary.
 HUD will post a summary of applications selected for CHAP, Portfolio, or Multi-phase Awards and waiting list status for all other applicants.
 The summary will be updated monthly.

 Exemptions from the Choice-Mobility Component.
 For PBRA conversions, HUD will allow good-cause exemptions on a first-come, first-served basis up to the 10 percent limit.
 An Application that meets all requirements of the Notice, but that cannot be awarded a CHAP because it has requested a good-cause exemption and HUD reached its 10% cap will be placed on the waiting list.
 The Application will be passed over if all of the good-cause exemptions as indicated above have been exhausted.
 An Application may be selected for a good-cause exemption if a CHAP is terminated for a project that originally received a good-cause exemption.
-At any point during the Second or Third Application Period, a PHA may revise its application only to certify that it will meet the Choice-Mobility component.
-If an application is modified in this way, it would retain its place on the waiting list.
+At any point during the Second or Third Application Period, a PHA may revise its application to certify that it will meet the Choice-Mobility component.
+If an application is modified in this way, it will retain its place on the waiting list.

 Application Denials.
 If HUD determines that a PHA does not meet the eligibility requirements in Section 1.3, HUD will issue a letter denying a CHAP to the PHA citing the specific grounds for the denial of its application.
 The PHA then has 14 days from the date of the letter to appeal the denial in writing.
 The appeal must include the grounds for appealing the denial and supporting documentation.
 The Department will review the appeal and will notify the PHA of its decision within 60 days of the appeal.
 If applicable, the PHA's position on the waiting list will not be adversely affected if a decision is made in favor of the PHA.
-If a PHA’s application is denied, the PHA may revise the application and resubmit; such resubmittals will be reviewed in the order of date of resubmission.
-The appeal should be sent to RADapplications@hud.gov, with the Name of the project included in the Subject Line, e.g., “Subject: Lincoln Townhomes, Appeal.”
+The appeal should be sent to RADapplications@hud.gov, with the name of the project and the word “Appeal” included in the Subject Line, e.g., “Subject: Lincoln Townhomes, Appeal.”
+If a PHA’s application or appeal is denied, the PHA may revise the application and resubmit; such resubmittals will be reviewed in the order of date of resubmission.

 CHAP Award and Financing Plan Submission